TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 // Graph is a collection of nodes and relationships. message Graph {
+  int32 id = 1;
-  string name = 1;
+  string name = 2;
-  repeated Node nodes = 2;
+  repeated Node nodes = 3;
-  repeated Relationship relationships = 3;
+  repeated Relationship relationships = 4;
 }

 // Node extends Element and connects to relationships. message Node {
-  string id = 1
-  string name = 2;
+  // The following fields are inherited from Element but we write them here explictly since proto3 does not support inheritance. int32 id = 1 string name = 2;
-  // The graph associated with this node.
+  int32 graph_id = 3; // The graph ID associated with this node.
-  Graph graph = 3;
   repeated Property properties = 4;

   repeated string labels = 5;